jbossdemocentral/fuse-introlab/README.md

 In the popup window, log in as Developer using ID/PWD openshift-del/devel.
 Select ok and check the **Save token** box.

 ![06-connection.png](./img/06-connection.png)

+## Windows Users

+- Make sure you disable  Hyper-V functionality under Control Panel
+- Add _config.ssh.insert\_key=false_ to **Vagrantfile** ${DEVSUITE_INSTALLTION_PATH}/cdk/components/rhel/rhel-ose/

+Thanks to @sigreen

+## FAQ
+- How to install Maven?
+	- Go to https://maven.apache.org/install.html for detail instructions
+- Maven dependency not found?
+	- ${MAVENI_INSTALLED_DIR} if you are having trouble downloading from the repositories